turbot/steampipe-plugin-aws/docs/tables/aws_codedeploy_deployment_config.md

   create_time is not null;
 ```

-### Find the minimum healthy hosts associated to the deployment configuration
+### List the minimum healthy hosts required by each deployment configuration

 ```sql
 select